Donald Trump West Virginia Rally: Watch 5 Most Bizarre Moments As Trump Ignores Cohen, Manafort Convictions

-Just hours after two of his former top lieutenants either pled guilty or were found guilty by jury on a series federal criminal charges, Donald Trump traveled to Charleston, West Virginia, where he held a campaign-style rally, as CBS News reported — his 13th of the year and 23rd since his January 20, 2017, inauguration.
+Just hours after two of his former top lieutenants either pleaded guilty or were found guilty by jury on a series federal criminal charges, Donald Trump traveled to Charleston, West Virginia, where he held a campaign-style rally, as CBS News reported — his 13th of the year and 23rd since his January 20, 2017, inauguration.

-At the rally, according to The Washington Post, Trump simply ignored the convictions of his former personal lawyer and “fixer” Michael Cohen, and his 2016 campaign manager, Paul Manafort.
+At the rally, according to the Washington Post, Trump simply ignored the convictions of his former personal lawyer and “fixer” Michael Cohen, and his 2016 campaign manager, Paul Manafort.

 Manafort was found guilty on eight of 18 charges by a jury in an Alexandria, Virginia, federal court including two counts of bank fraud related to $4.4 million on loans that he obtained, as well as five counts of filing falsified tax returns — one count each for the years 2010 through 2014 — and a count of failing to report a foreign bank account on his 2012 taxes, according to a Washington Post report.

 Cohen “pleaded guilty to five counts of tax evasion, one count of making a false statement to a bank and two campaign finance violations: willfully causing an illegal corporate contribution and making an excessive campaign contribution,” reported The Post.
-He also implicated Trump in hush money payments to adult video actress Stormy Daniels and former Playboy centerfold Karen McDougal, the two campaign finance crimes to which Cohen pleaded guilty, Inquisitr reported.
+He also implicated Trump in hush money payments to adult video actress Stormy Daniels and former Playboy centerfold Karen McDougal, the two campaign finance crimes to which Cohen pleaded guilty, the Inquisitr reported.

 As seen in the video below, before the West Virginia rally, Trump did comment on the Manafort convictions, calling Manafort “a good man.”

-Aaron Rupar, a reporter for the Think Progress political site, compiled many of the video highlights from Trump’s West Virginia rally on Tuesday.
-Including the moment when Trump screamed, “This guy is crazy!
+Aaron Rupar, a reporter for the Think Progress political site, compiled many of the video highlights from Trump’s West Virginia rally on Tuesday, including the moment when Trump screamed, “This guy is crazy!
 Our president is crazy!”

 posted without comment pic.twitter.com/3uepYnETGL